-If I hadn’t studied, I wouldn’t have graduated, I wouldn’t have gotten into (or made it through) my residency training, or passed my board certification exams.
+If I hadn’t studied, I wouldn’t have graduated, wouldn’t have gotten into (or made it through) residency training, or passed the board certification exams.
 If all of that hadn’t happened, I wouldn’t be working where I am today.

 I’m an anesthesiologist.
 Insert crying emoji.
 I wake up earlier than just about everyone, except maybe some surgeons.
 I aim to BE at the hospital by 630 in the morning and, with my 30 minute commute, this means I’m usually up by 530 AM.
 Insert second angry emoji.

 As much as I hate waking up early, I am so happy in my chosen profession.
 I like the pace of my job, the autonomy, the instant gratification I receive when I give medications and almost immediately see results, and the flexibility it allows me (I can pick up and move anywhere at any time; I don’t have to worry about starting and building a practice).

 In addition, the constant early mornings have given me an appreciation of the advantages of waking up early, getting things done and starting off the day in a positive and productive manner.
 Even on my days off now, I can’t sleep much longer past 8 AM.

 I always get the jitters when I’m speaking in front of a group of people.
 I can perform a solo dance in front of a crowd of hundreds without issue, but public speaking always gets to me.
 My voice gets shaky, I start speaking too fast and I get super self-conscious knowing all eyes are on me.